Flights from the USA and Canada

 From Orlando (seasonal)

-Scotland enjoys excellent air links with most European and Scandinavian countries.
-The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia and Cheapflights.
+The airports in Scotland enjoy excellent year-round air links with most European and Scandinavian countries to Aberdeen, Edinburgh, Glasgow, Glasgow Prestwick and Inverness.
+There are also seasonal flights from Sumburgh Airport in Shetland to Bergen in Norway, and from Inverness Airport to Geneva in Switzerland.
+The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia, Cheapflights, GoEuro and DiscountMyFlights.

 Flights from the Middle East

 There are several direct routes linking the Middle East and Scotland.

 From Abu Dhabi

 The best way to get to Scotland from Australasia is to fly via the Middle Eastern hubs of Doha with Qatar Airways, Dubai with Emirates or Abu Dhabi with Etihad.